abeeto/abeeto.github.io/_posts/2024-12-06-personal-findings-CSS.md

 ## Thought on the TOP intermediate HTML & CSS
 This part of the course was jarring to me, I had just finished building a calculator using vanilla HTML, CSS and JS and was excited to dive deep into the world of JS.
 So the sit down and push to learn more CSS, wasn't that exciting, if I'll be honest.

 But I learned a tonne.
-Some things made me better at writing up code.
 The section on using Emmet has transformed the way I write up HTML.
-The stuff on CSS grid, I think will be used by me, for a long time coming.
+Learning CSS grid was a great investment of time.
 And now I won't be too unhappy if I can't get a form designed my way easily, in fact, I might just lean towards a prebuilt library from the start, because, why reinvent possibly the most valuable page in your site when there's people who've built and tested great looking and, more importantly, functional forms?

 There's still a lot more I need to learn, especially on making things work on different screen sizes and organizing my css better.
-But this course helped me tremendously, and I was pretty happy with the page I built using simple vanilla CSS and HTML.
+But this course helped me tremendously, and I was pretty happy with the final page I built using simple vanilla CSS and HTML.
 Check it out [here](https://abeeto.github.io/odin-admin-dashboard/)

 That's all for now, see ya.
 abeetos